lelutin/puppet-asterisk/README.md

 Some good references to consult when it comes to Asterisk configuration are:

+ * The most up to date reference and documentation for all configurations can be found in upstream default configuration files.
+They can also be found in the `asterisk-doc` debian package.
  * Online version of "Asterisk: The Definitive Guide" 3rd edition.
 This is definitely the best and most up to date documentation available.
 A must read for anyone that is configuring a PBX with Asterisk.
 Consult this